adapt-toolkit/ours-network-docs/docs/index.md

-# Welcome to Ours Network Legal Center
+# Welcome to Ours Network Legal

 - [Terms of Use](terms)
 - [Privacy Policy](privacy)